leocesar3dofficial/Note-taking/Tecnologia da Informação/Tools/Linux Terminal.md

 ## Uninstall Software (and all its dependencies)

 - `sudo apt remove <package-name> --auto-remove`
+- `sudo apt-get remove --purge <package-name>`

-Or for the whole OS:
+Or for removing unused packages for the whole OS:

 - `sudo apt-get autoremove`